Brightline West: Joint venture

 In February 2013, the federal loan remained unapproved and construction was not expected to start until mid-2014 at the earliest.

 Representative Paul Ryan (R-WI), the chairman of the House Budget Committee and senator Jeff Sessions (R-AL), the ranking minority member of the Senate Committee on the Budget were the main opponents to the federal loan application of XpressWest.
 They argued that the project represented high risk to the taxpayer.
 They wrote to then-Transportation Secretary Ray LaHood in March 2013 and recommended the administration to reject the loan application.
 The letter indicated that the total cost was estimated to be $6.9 billion.
 The $1.4 billion would come from the private sources and the remaining $5.5 billion would come from the federal loan.
 The letter cited a taxpayer risk analysis report as a basis of their recommendation.

 In July 2013, there were reports that loan was indefinitely suspended, which were later confirmed by the federal government, which said that it had been suspended in part due to the failure of the application in regard to the "Buy America" policy, which required applicants to use American-made products.
 Despite the indefinite suspension of the federal loan application, which was viewed as a denial of the application, the developer indicated that the XpressWest project would proceed without providing the details on financial plan.

-In 2014, Nevada Senator Harry Reid mentioned that the federal loan request may resurface, but little had been seen so far of the project's continued viability.
+In 2014, U.S. Nevada Senator Harry Reid mentioned that the federal loan request may resurface, but little had been seen so far of the project's continued viability.
 In 2015, the Nevada High-Speed Rail Authority was proposed to look into the feasibility of high-speed rail into southern Nevada from California, possibly XpressWest.
 The bill was introduced in April 2015, and was passed by the legislature in May 2015, by a vote of 40–1.
 It was approved by the Governor in May 2015.

 In September 2015, XpressWest and the newly formed China Railway International USA, a consortium of Chinese rail industry companies, announced a joint venture to design, build, and operate the service between Las Vegas and Palmdale, with construction planned to begin in September 2016.
 A CAHSRA spokesperson said that there have been ongoing discussions concerning allowing the trains to use California High-Speed Rail lines to go further into the Los Angeles area, although no commitments had been made.

 In June 2016, XpressWest announced that the joint venture had been called off.
 The biggest reason cited for the termination of the joint venture was a federal regulation requiring the manufacture of the high speed trains inside the United States.
 XpressWest said that they are "undeterred by this development and remains dedicated to completing its high-speed passenger rail project."